-^{} For Belgium (where network losses are billed by the suppliers), a fee equal to 1,1% of the market price is added to the network tariff in order to ensure comparable rates with other countries in scope where network losses are part of the network tariff (cfr. assumptions on page 30).
+[•] For Belgium (where network losses are billed by the suppliers), a variable fee (based on a percentage of the market price) is added to the network tariff in order to ensure comparable rates with other countries in scope where network losses are part of the network tariff (cfr. assumptions on page 31).
 Given the increasing commodity price, this component drives the increased network costs for Belgium.
 In the other countries within scope, this cost increase for grid losses will be incorporated in the grid tariffs with a time lag effect.